Director of MEB Indiana

 M.S. in Organizational Leadership

-In Lavery’s three years on staff, he has been integral in all aspects of the Golden Eagles men’s basketball program with a focus on recruiting, player development, defense, zone offense, out-of-bounds sets, strength and conditioning, and game preparation.
-Lavery was also instrumental in the development of All-Americans Jared Mayes (NJCAA National Player of The Year in 2014, 1st Team Selection in 2015), LT Davis (NJCAA National Player of The Year 2016), and Elijah Williams (2nd Team Selection in 2016).
+In Lavery’s time on staff as an assistant, he played an integral role in all aspects of the Golden Eagles men’s basketball program with a focus on recruiting, player development, defense, zone offense, out-of-bounds sets, strength and conditioning, and game preparation.
+Lavery was also instrumental in the development of All-Americans Jared Mayes (NJCAA National Player of The Year in 2014, 1st Team selection in 2015), LT Davis (NJCAA National Player of The Year 2016), and Elijah Williams (2nd Team selection in 2016).
+In five years, the Golden Eagles have produced 11 All-Region IV players, 11 All-Conference Players, 4 NJCAA All-Americans, and 2 NJCAA National Players of the Year.

 In 2015-16, the Golden Eagles were ranked #1 in NJCAA Division III all year long for the second consecutive season.
 The Golden Eagles would avenge a three-point loss to Richland College (Dallas, TX) in the previous year’s title game allowing RVC to win two National Championships in three seasons.
 En route to their National Title, RVC won their six post-season games by an average margin of victory of 21.3 points per game.
 For a third straight season, Rock Valley broke the single-season record for victories, posting a 33-3 record.
 The Golden Eagles started the season off 19-0 which is the best start in school-history.
 RVC knocked off two NJCAA D1 opponents who were nationally ranked, both of who made the NJCAA D1 tournament in Hutchinson this season.
 The Golden Eagles took down #6 Vincennes (IN) on the road to start the season off and the following weekend defeated #7 Indian Hills (IA) on the road.